5axes/CustomSupportEraserPlus/README.md

 - Click anywhere on the model to place support eraser there
 * The length of the support is automaticaly set from the pick point to the construction plate if the option "Reach Build Plate" is active.

-- **Clicking existing support deletes it**
+- **Clicking existing support eraser deletes it**

-- **Clicking existing support + Ctrl** switch automaticaly to the Translate Tool to modify the position of the support.
+- **Clicking existing support eraser + Ctrl** switch automaticaly to the Translate Tool to modify the position of the support.

-- **Clicking existing support + Alt** this shorcut allow to add a support on a existing support.
+- **Clicking existing support eraser + Alt** this shorcut allow to add a support on a existing support.

-- Before to slice your model, uncheck the "Generate Support" checkbox in the right panel **(if you want to use ONLY custom supports)**

 >Note: it's easier to add/remove supports blocker when you are in "Solid View" mode